timothyprojectGiG/JB_Math_Textbook/src/Preface.md

 In this book, we will be using JNBs as type of user-friendly way to input and execute codes in the Python programming language.
 JNBs also are useful to create documents which include photos, videos, slide presentations, as well as output to Python computer programs.
 In fact, this entire book is written using JNBs.

 To get started, it will be very helpful if you consult with someone who is already using JNBs.
 If that is not possible, you will need to install Jupyter Notebooks using the free Anaconda distribution downloadable from www.anaconda.com.
-If you then use the left menu bar to skip to Section 2.
-Beginning Python Programming in the PRE_COLLEGE chapter, that will hopefully help you install and run your first JNB.
+If you then use then skip  to Section 2.3 Beginning Python Programming in the PRE_COLLEGE chapter (if you are using the online book, you can navigate using the left menu bar), that will hopefully help you install and run your first JNB.
 Then you can try to work through the rest of the PRE_COLLEGE chapter.

 We wish you all the best!
 ```